Are you looking for great gifts for people with Parkinson’s disease?

 12. Foot Massager

 There’s nothing better for muscle stiffness than a foot massager.
-Some feature adjustable speed, wireless remote control, and an easy-to-read display.
+The scoping review referred to above identifies that many organs benefit from the stimulation including the brain, heart and muscles.
+Some foot massagers feature adjustable speed, wireless remote control, and an easy-to-read display.

 13. A Parkinson’s Disease Journal